Skip to content

 As well as being an important food source for other wildlife, spiders and harvestmen feed on other invertebrates, helping to control pest species.

-The horrid ground weaver spider is found in limestone quarries around Plymouth and nowhere else in the world.
+The Horrid Ground-weaver spider is found in limestone quarries around Plymouth and nowhere else in the world.

 Euophrys petrensis (a Teign Valley rock spider), A. Cunningham